 Ice Shard + Avalanche

 Weavile was also blessed with a powerful set of Ice attacks, putting it in the position of the game’s best Ice-type attacker.
-If Rayquaza returns tomorrow, Weavile is solidly the top counter.
 This dual utility contributes to Weavile being an excellent recipient of a Sinnoh Stone.
+However, a Swinub Community Day is on the horizon for February 16, 2019, and Mamoswine is expected to outperform Weavile in all Ice-related aspects.

 Weavile is going to very quickly get outclassed as we see more Sinnoh Pokemon released.
 Piloswine’s evolution Mamoswine and the mythical Darkrai will both strictly surpass it as Ice and Dark attackers, respectively.
 Glaceon will also encroach on Weavile’s icy niche, providing a more common alternative with similar performance.